 Within this changing environment, the days of good, stable, middle-class jobs and the age-old advice, 'go to college, get a job, get married, buy a house, raise kids, and retire on a good pension' are over.
-Of the jobs left, one in three will be converted to software, robots, and smart machines within eight years, half will be susceptible within 20 years, and both high and low skilled members of the workforce will be affected.
-To thrive, it's becoming more about 'go create a job' than the traditional 'go find a job'.

-All the tools one needs are online - help, computing, and storage resources are available at scale and are virtually free - all you need is a capable network.
+Of the jobs left, one in three will be converted to software, robots, and smart machines within eight years, half will be susceptible within 20 years, and both high and low skilled members of the workforce will be affected.48 To thrive, it's becoming more about 'go create a job' than the traditional 'go find a job'.49 and are virtually free - all you need is a capable network.
 A small sampling of the resources available in key categories appears in Table 4 below.
 All you need is a capable fibre network to support the digital traffic.